-Hosted by the Hinrich Foundation and National University of Singapore
+In partnership with the National University of Singapore

 Cross-border trade and global value chains are undergoing profound changes.
 To help decision-makers navigate this new trade era, the Hinrich Foundation and National University of Singapore (NUS) Business School’s Centre for Governance, Institutions and Organisations (CGIO) created this timely and compelling course.